tuckergs/smb2-relmod/README.md

 The genasm folder contains miscellaneous asm hacks for SMB2.

 genasm/simple803133cc.asm is a file that makes 803133cc shorter so you can have space for your own code.
 This is separate from my new cm entry project; it uses the vanilla cm entries.
-Also, this shorter version doesn't support arbitrary jump distances or different jump distances at different times.
-You could use the after-offset features that ppc-inject offers to place your code things after the function (using "#function $fnName after $fn803133cc").
-You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm yourAsmFile.asm".
-PPCInject will also alert you if you go over the space allotted
+Also, this shorter version doesn't support arbitrary jump distances or different jump distances that trigger at different times.
+You should use the after-offset features that ppc-inject offers to place your code snippets after the function (using "#function $fnName after $fn803133cc").
+You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm [one or more asm files]".
+If you go over the space allotted, fear not!
+PPCInject will yell at you and not insert the code if you go over allotted space

 genasm/shortBonusList.asm lets you write a shorter bonus stage list.
 This list specifies what levels are bonus stages.
 Instructions for use are in it